 For 3GPP, the "username" portion is a unique identifier which is derived from device-specific information.
-The "realm" portion is composed of information about the home network, followed by the base string "3qppnetwork.org". e.g. 23415099999999@ims.mnc015.mcc234.3gppnetwork.org.
+The "realm" portion is composed of information about the home network, followed by the base string "3gppnetwork.org". e.g. 23415099999999@ims.mnc015.mcc234.3gppnetwork.org.

-This format as defiend by 3GPP ensures that the identifier is globally unique, as it is based off of the "3gppnetwork.org" domain.
+This format as defiend by 3GPP ensures that the identifier is globally unique, as it is based off of the "3qppnetwork.org" domain.
 It ensures that the "realm" portion is specific to a particular home network (or organization), via the "ims.mnc015.mcc234" prefix to the realm.
 Finally, it ensures that the "username" portion follows a well-known format.

 This document suggests that the NAI format be used for all new specifications and/or protocols where a user identifier is required.
-It is RECOMMENDED that methods similar to that described above for 3GPP be used to derive the identifier.
+Where the username portions need to be created with subfields, a well-known and documented method as has been done with 3GPP is preferred to ad-hoc methods.